spurin/diveintoansible-lab-gcp-cloudshell/tutorial.md

 for user in root guest; do sudo ssh-keygen -f /opt/diveintoansible-lab/config/${user}_ssh -P "" <<< y;done
 ```

-Launch the Dive Into Ansible Lab with the following commands -
+Launch the lab with the following commands -

 ```bash
 cd /opt/diveintoansible-lab; docker-compose up